-- WHEREAS, Livingston County 911 is experiencing several areas where 800MHz and cell coverage are not available within the building causing portable radios and cell phones to lose signal and not function when needed for communications; and - WHEREAS, in the instance the 911 center needs to monitor additional radio channels, or if a situation arises that deems the radio dispatch consoles out of order, the 911 center relies on portable 800MHz radios and phones to communicate with responders and management; and - WHEREAS, a solution to assist in these challenges is to install a Bi Directional Antenna (BDA) radio and cellular enhancement system in the 911 facility; this antenna system will provide additional signal strengths needed to utilize portable radios and cell phones throughout the dispatch center; and - WHEREAS, this antenna system will assist in maintaining operations in the primary 911 facility as long as the structure is safe to do so; Bi Directional Antennas are widely used and recommended in commercial buildings and public safety facilities to substantially increase signal strengths; and - WHEREAS, funding for same is available in the 2019 Central Dispatch Budget reserves. - THEREFORE BE IT RESOLVED that the Livingston County Board of Commissioners hereby approves the funds transfer from the 911 Central Dispatch reserves in the amount not to exceed \$72,856.64 to cover costs related to the purchase and installation of a Bi Directional Antenna (BDA) Radio and Cellular Enhancement System at the 911 facility. - BE IT FURTHER RESOLVED that the Livingston County Board of Commissioners hereby authorizes any budget transfers required between object codes in Fund 261 to effectuate this project. - BE IT FURTHER RESOLVED that the Chair of the Livingston County Board of Commissioners is hereby authorized to sign any and all documents required for this project after review by legal counsel.

-MOVED: SECONDED: CARRIED: #
+WHEREAS, Livingston County 911 is experiencing several areas where 800MHz and cell coverage are not available within the building causing portable radios and cell phones to lose signal and not function when needed for communications; and

+WHEREAS, in the instance the 911 center needs to monitor additional radio channels, or if a situation arises that deems the radio dispatch consoles out of order, the 911 center relies on portable 800MHz radios and phones to communicate with responders and management; and

+WHEREAS, a solution to assist in these challenges is to install a Bi Directional Antenna (BDA) radio and cellular enhancement system in the 911 facility; this antenna system will provide additional signal strengths needed to utilize portable radios and cell phones throughout the dispatch center; and

+WHEREAS, this antenna system will assist in maintaining operations in the primary 911 facility as long as the structure is safe to do so; Bi Directional Antennas are widely used and recommended in commercial buildings and public safety facilities to substantially increase signal strengths; and

+WHEREAS, funding for same is available in the 2019 Central Dispatch Budget reserves.

+THEREFORE BE IT RESOLVED that the Livingston County Board of Commissioners hereby approves the use of funds from the 911 Central Dispatch reserves in an amount not to exceed \$72,856.64 and authorizes the purchase and installation of a Bi Directional Antenna (BDA) Radio and Cellular Enhancement System at the 911 facility.

+BE IT FURTHER RESOLVED that the Livingston County Board of Commissioners hereby authorize any supplemental appropriation required in Fund 261 to effectuate this project.

+BE IT FURTHER RESOLVED that the Chair of the Livingston County Board of Commissioners is hereby authorized to sign any and all documents required for this project after review by legal counsel.

+LIVINGSTON COUNTY, MICHIGAN 911 CENTRAL DISPATCH

-300 S. Highlander Way, Howell, Michigan 48843 Phone 517.546.4620 Fax 517.546.5008 Web Site: www.livgov.com
+300 S. Highlander Way, Howell, Michigan 48843 Phone 517.546.4620 Fax 517.546.5008

+Web Site: www.livgov.com

-- To: Livingston County Board of Commissioners - From: Chad Chewning, 911 Director - Date: September 17, 2019 - Re: Installation of Bi Directional Antenna (BDA) for 911 Facility
+From: Chad Chewning, 911 Director

+Re: Installation of Bi Directional Antenna (BDA) for 911 Facility